tapyu/cpp-lessons/README.md

 void greeting(); // declaration of greeting().
 Although it is not wrong, `extern` is not mandatory for function declarations and is usually not used for them.
 The function header (i.e., the prototype) is enough.

 #endif
 ```

+> PS: Note that **the `extern` keyword is not mandatory when declaring functions, classes, structures, and enum**.
+Writing the prototype (i.e., the header without the body) is enough to declare them.
+However, for variables, the `extern` keyword is mandatory.

 `extern int sharedVariable;` is just the declaration of `sharedVariable`, and the actual definition of `sharedVariable` is somewhere else, that is, the actual allocation and initialization of `sharedVariable` is not in `shared.h`.
 [Every][1] source file that includes `shared.h` is aware that there is an identifier named `sharedVariable`.
 Therefore, the compiler accepts references to that identifier, even though the specific location where this identifier was defined is unknown --- This happens at compile time.
 At linking time, the definition of `sharedVariable` must be resolved or an error is prompted.